Demivan/blog/src/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 }
 ```

 One possible solution for this issue is splitting translation into three different ones.
-But is does not look particularly good:
+But is doesn't look particularly good:

 ```js
 $t('apples-and-bananas', {